 Final Oral Exam (Dissertation Defense)

-If at the final examination the examiners generally approve of the dissertation but require significant changes the chair of the graduate committee will coordinate with other members of the committee to compile all required changes and will inform the student of the scope and substance of those changes.
+If at the final examination the examiners generally approve of the dissertation but require significant changes and are not yet prepared to sign Form 3: Thesis/Project/Dissertation and Degree Requirements Completion (PDF), the chair of the graduate committee will coordinate with other members of the committee to compile all required changes and will inform the student of the scope and substance of those changes.
 The committee will establish how the changes will be reviewed and approved.

 Normally, all members of the graduate committee and the outside examiner are present at the defense.
 At the discretion of the program, with the unanimous consent of all members of the graduate committee and the student, committee members or the outside examiner may participate in the defense via real-time teleconferencing or real-time videoconferencing.
 In all cases, the chair and at least one other member of the dissertation committee must be physically present.

 If in exceptional circumstances one member of the graduate committee cannot be present (either physically or virtually), they may submit questions and comments in writing.
 Such arrangements must be approved in advance by the program and must have the unanimous consent of all other members of the graduate committee and the student.

 Degree completion deadlines are noted in the University calendar.

 Students who complete all degree requirements well in advance of the awarding of the degree may, upon request, receive a statement from the Office of the Registrar certifying that all requirements for the degree have been completed.